kaitlyn-hung/test-kaitlyn-hung.github.io/security-audit/README.md

 Encryption is not currently used which puts ingoing and outgoing data at risk.
 Data should be confidential, authentic, reliable, and only accessible to those authorized.<br>

 Currently, there aren't any disaster recovery plans or backups in place.

-**Recommendations**<br>
-Exemplar: Multiple controls need to be implemented to improve Botium Toys’ security posture and better ensure the confidentiality of sensitive information, including: Least Privilege, disaster recovery plans, password policies, separation of duties, an IDS, ongoing legacy system management, encryption, and a password management system.
-To address gaps in compliance, Botium Toys needs to implement controls such as Least Privilege, separation of duties, and encryption.
-The company also needs to properly classify assets, to identify additional controls that may need to be implemented to improve their security posture and better protect sensitive information.